digipost/signering-docs/source/client-integration/create-client-configuration.rst

 The new JWT flow removes the need for the certificate via mTLS when making requests to the API, but the certificate's private key is still used for signing the ASiC-E document package (an XAdES signature) regardless of which authentication method used.

-Configure a `JwtAuthConfig` with your client ID and the client certificate (as a `.p12` keystore) used for the mutual-TLS handshake against the token endpoint.
+Configure a ``JwtAuthConfig`` with your client ID and the client certificate (as a ``.p12`` keystore) used for the mutual-TLS handshake against the token endpoint.
 The token endpoint defaults to the production one, so it only has to be set for other environments.

 ..  tabs::

   ..  group-tab:: Java

-      ..  code-block:: java

       The first step is to create a ``KeyStoreConfig`` which loads the certificate that identifies you as a client.
 The recommended way is to initialize it from a PKCS12-container file, which is the usual format of a certificate:

       ..  code-block:: java

           KeyStoreConfig keyStoreConfig;
           try (InputStream p12Stream = Files.newInputStream(Paths.get("/path/to/certificate.p12"))) {
               keyStoreConfig = KeyStoreConfig.fromOrganizationCertificate(
                       p12Stream, "CertificatePassword"
               );
           }

       Alternatively, if you use Java Key Store files for your certificates, it can be loaded in the following way:

       ..  code-block:: java

           KeyStoreConfig keyStoreConfig;
           try (InputStream jksStream = Files.newInputStream(Paths.get("/path/to/keystore.jks"))) {
               keyStoreConfig = KeyStoreConfig.fromJavaKeyStore(
                       jksStream,
                       "OrganizationCertificateAlias",
                       "KeyStorePassword",
                       "CertificatePassword"
               );
           }

       When the certificate has been loaded correctly, the resulting ``KeyStoreConfig`` is used to create a ``ClientConfiguration``.

+      ..  code-block:: java

           // KeyStoreConfig keyStoreConfig loaded from your Digipost-issued certificate